2026 Commencement Program | Fresno

 White: Arts, Letters, Humanities

-The gold tassel indicates the doctoral degree; a black tassel indicates the
+The gold tassel indicates the doctoral degree; a black tassel indicates the master’s or bachelor’s degree.

 MILITARY HONOR CORDS

-In recognition of military service to the United States of America, Alliant International University honors the graduation of Active Duty service members and Veterans by providing an opportunity for them to wear red, white, and blue honor cords to their commencement ceremony.
+In recognition of military service to the United States of America, Alliant University honors the graduation of Active Duty service members and Veterans by providing an opportunity for them to wear red, white, and blue honor cords to their commencement ceremony.
 Honorably discharged U.S. Veterans, Active Duty, National Guard, or Reservists, or ROTC students commissioning upon graduation are authorized to wear a Military Honor Cord.

 OATH OF AFFIRMATION